 The value of these inputs is dependent on their weighting, which serves to increase or decrease the importance placed on the inputs respective to the task being performed.
 The goal is to take an arbitrary number of binary inputs and translate them into a single binary output.

 A more complex neural network, increasing the sophistication of its processing

 Earlier models of neural networks used shallow structures, where only one input and output layer were used.
-Modern systems now are compromised of an input layer, where data first enters the network, multiple 'hidden' layers, which add complexity to the analysis, and an output layer.
+Modern systems now are comprised of an input layer, where data first enters the network, multiple 'hidden' layers, which add complexity to the analysis, and an output layer.